-- If the administrator changes the security preference back to allow Everyone access, then the dashboards that were created while the strict security preference was set continue to be governed by access control.
+- If the administrator changes the Security preference back to allow Everyone access, then the objects that were created while the strict security preference was set continue to be governed by access control.

 Change Access for One or More Dashboards or Alerts